 A large portion of general revenue sharing funds is earmarked for public education and is distributed through a formula designed to ensure that each district reaches at least a minimum level of "foundation" spending per public education pupil.
 The fiscal 2020 budget includes state funding for so-called "Chapter 70" public education aid of \$5.176 billion.
 This level of funding brings all school districts to the foundation level, ensures that all local educational authorities receive an increase of funding of at least \$30 per pupil, and is an increase of \$268.4 million over fiscal 2019.
 Legislation known as the Student Opportunity Act was signed into law by the Governor on November 26, 2019.
 The law redefines the education funding formula across a seven-year timeframe, beginning in fiscal 2021.
-In fiscal 2021, investments related to the Student Opportunity Act include \$303.5 million in additional funding in Chapter 70 public education aid to cities and towns, for a total investment of \$5.480 billion, representing an increase of \$1.1 billion or 25% in annual Chapter 70 public education aid since fiscal 2015.
+For fiscal 2021, Governor Baker included in his January 2020 budget recommendation investments related to the Student Opportunity Act of \$303.5 million in additional funding in Chapter 70 public education aid to cities and towns, for a total investment of \$5.480 billion, representing an increase of \$1.1 billion or 25% in annual Chapter 70 public education aid since fiscal 2015.